Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-The basic design principles are as follows.
-Each interaction tile in H binds four specific S tiles together in a way that reflects neighborhood constraints between shared S tiles in structure H. These H tiles are unique to structure H and do not occur in the assembled A or M structures.
 Tiles in a 1:1 stoichiometric mix of S+H, S+A or S+M will have no promiscuous interactions and will assemble H, A or M respectively, as with prior work on uniquely addressable structures~\autocite{wei_complex_2012}.
 But a 1:1:1:1 mix of S+H+A+M, henceforth called our SHAM mix, is capable of assembling three distinct structures.
-This additive construction of interaction-mediating tiles is analogous to Hebbian learning of multiple memories in Hopfield neural networks~\autocite{Hopfield1982-yy,Murugan2015-ps}.
+This additive construction of interaction-mediating tiles is analogous to Hebbian learning of multiple memories in Hopfield neural networks~\autocite{Hopfield1982-yy,Murugan2015-ps}; see \efigref{extfig:neural}.
+Furthermore, the use of interaction-mediating tiles avoids constraints from Watson-Crick complementarity, allowing almost arbitrary interactions to be engineered between S tiles.
+To avoid undesired consequences of the extensive promiscuous interactions present in the SHAM mix, later design stages optimized this initial layout using self-assembly proofreading principles to reduce errors\autocite{winfree_proofreading_2004,evans_optimizing_2018}; see Extended Data Figs. \ref{extfig:merging} and \ref{extfig:errorsims}.

-Extensive promiscuous interactions present in the SHAM mix could in principle lead to unplanned chimeric structures and aggregates.
-We combine two kinds of cooperative effects{, called ``proofreading'' because they lead to rejection of mis-assembled tiles,} to prevent such aggregates.
-Much like with neural networks\autocite{Hopfield2010-lf}, random arrangement of tiles provides a statistical proofreading\autocite{Murugan2015-ps}.
-Further optimization of the tile set confers algorithmic proofreading\autocite{winfree_proofreading_2004,evans_optimizing_2018}.
-The resulting design in \figref{fig:multifarious}[b], has 168 tiles shared across all three structures, 203 tiles shared across a pair, and 546 tiles unique to a specific shape.
+The resulting design in \figref{fig:multifarious}[b], has 168 tiles shared across all three shapes, 203 tiles shared across a pair, and 546 tiles unique to a specific shape.
 Our experimental implementation used 42-nucleotide single-stranded DNA tiles\autocite{wei_complex_2012} (\figref{fig:multifarious}[a]) with sequences designed using tools from prior work\autocite{woods_doty_diverse_2019} to reduce unintended interactions and secondary structure and ensure nearly-uniform binding energies.